ModWU/flutter_code_manager/plugins/flutter_carousel/example/README.md

 # carousel_player_example

-Demonstrates how to use the carousel package.
+Demonstrates how to use the flutter_carousel package.

 ## Getting Started